arthur-adriansens/bell/README.md

 ## discription

-A bell that rings when a new client is created, powered by Microsoft Forms and a Raspberry pi.
-Checks for mails every 3-5 minutes.
+A bell that rings when a new client is created, powered by the Hupspot API and a Raspberry pi 4 or zero 2W.
+Checks for deals every minute.
+Access the dashboard at raspberrypi.local:3000, here you can change the volume, upload new songs and more.

 ## install